j1sk1ss/CordellCompiler/docs/README.md

 # Summary
 The **Cordell Programming Language (CPL)** is a system-level programming language designed for learning and experimenting with modern compiler concepts.
 It combines low-level capabilities from `ASM` with practices inspired by modern languages like `Rust` and `C`. `CPL` is intended for:
 - **Systems programming** — operating systems, compilers, interpreters, and embedded software.
 - **Educational purposes** — a language to study compiler design, interpreters, and programming language concepts.
+- **Radical simplicity** - Similar to RISC, *we can construct any complex abstraction without complex abstractions*.

 ## Key Features
-- **Flexible typing**: variables may hold values of different types; the compiler attempts implicit conversions when assigning.
+- **Partial strong-typing**: variables can't hold values of different types; the compiler attempts implicit conversions when assigning.
 - **Explicit memory model**: ownership rules and manual memory management are core features.
 - **Minimalistic syntax**: designed for readability and precision.
 - **Deterministic control flow**: no hidden behaviors; all execution paths are explicit.
 - **Extensibility**: functions and inbuilt macros allow both low-level operations and high-level abstractions.
+- **Optimization**: input code can be optimized in a lot of ways.

 # Main idea of this project
-Main goal of this project is learning of compilers architecture and porting one to CordellOS project (I want to code apps for OS inside this OS).
+Main goal of this project is learning of compilers architecture and porting one to CordellOS project (I want to code apps for my own OS inside my own OS).
 Also, according to my bias to assembly and C languages (I just love them), this language will stay "low-level" as it possible, but some features can be added in future with strings (inbuild concat, comparison and etc).

 # Used links and literature
 - Aarne Ranta. *Implementing Programming Languages.
 An Introduction to Compilers and Interpreters*
 - Aho, Lam, Sethi, Ullman. *Compilers: Principles, Techniques, and Tools (Dragon Book)*
 - Andrew W. Appel. *Modern Compiler Implementation in C (Tiger Book)*
-- K. Vladimirov. *Optimizing Compilers.
-Structure and Algorithms*
 - Cytron et al. *Efficiently Computing Static Single Assignment Form and the Control Dependence Graph* (1991)
 - Daniel Kusswurm. *Modern x86 Assembly Language Programming.
 Covers x86 64-bit, AVX, AVX2 and AVX-512.
 Third Edition*